nturpin0/OutputKit/docs/mltags.md

 Add the actions below to display the list menu in your Shortcut

 ```
-Text (containing the ml tags youve made)
+Text
 Set Name : Menu.vcf
-Get Variable : Set Name (Use a magic variable to point to set name action above, and then select and change the type to contact)
+Get Variable : Set Name
 Choose From List
 ```
+Text (should contain the ml tags youve made)
+With Set Name (Use a magic variable to point to set name action above, and then select and change the type to contact)

 ### After a selection is made
 If you are using the listmenu to make menus of options you will likely have to use IF Otherwise actions.